peterducai/gvs/README.md

 go/global/general versioning system

+* Dead simple & single binary with tons of features
+* AutoSync - Reduces needless Merging and Forking

 * Manage commit access to parts of a repo using control lists
 * Edit, fold, drop changesets in the style of git rebase --interactive
 * Track large binary files